heber-silva/CKA-Obsidian-Vault/Storage/PersistentVolumeClaim.md

 A claim can request a particular class by specifying the name of a [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) using the attribute `storageClassName`.
 Only PVs of the requested class, ones with the same `storageClassName` as the PVC, can be bound to the PVC.

 PVCs don't necessarily have to request a class.
 A PVC with its `storageClassName` set equal to `""` is always interpreted to be requesting a PV with no class, so it can only be bound to PVs with no class (no annotation or one set equal to `""`).
-A PVC with no `storageClassName` is not quite the same and is treated differently by the cluster, depending on whether the [`DefaultStorageClass` admission plugin](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#defaultstorageclass) is turned on.
+A PVC with no `storageClassName` is not quite the same and is treated differently by the cluster, depending on whether the [](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#defaultstorageclass) is turned on.

 - If the admission plugin is turned on, the administrator may specify a default StorageClass.
 All PVCs that have no `storageClassName` can be bound only to PVs of that default.
 Specifying a default StorageClass is done by setting the annotation `storageclass.kubernetes.io/is-default-class` equal to `true` in a StorageClass object.
 If the administrator does not specify a default, the cluster responds to PVC creation as if the admission plugin were turned off.
 If more than one default StorageClass is specified, the newest default is used when the PVC is dynamically provisioned.
 - If the admission plugin is turned off, there is no notion of a default StorageClass.
 All PVCs that have `storageClassName` set to `""` can be bound only to PVs that have `storageClassName` also set to `""`.
 However, PVCs with missing `storageClassName` can be updated later once default StorageClass becomes available.
 If the PVC gets updated it will no longer bind to PVs that have `storageClassName` also set to `""`.

-See [retroactive default StorageClass assignment](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#retroactive-default-storageclass-assignment) for more details.
+See [](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#retroactive-default-storageclass-assignment) for more details.

 Depending on installation method, a default StorageClass may be deployed to a Kubernetes cluster by addon manager during installation.